mwiraszka/LondonChessClub/README.md

 <summary>v5.9.13 - November TBD, 2025</summary>

 - 🚀 Improve how event information is displayed and handled in Event Calendar Grid with new Event Info Dialog component
+- 🚀 Preserve light/dark mode and other app preferences when a new version of the web app is deployed

 </details>